SamyPesse/xml-schema/README.md

 $ npm install xml-schema
 ```

-### How to use it?

-Example to generate ATOM feed
+### Example to generate an ATOM feed

 ```js
 var xmlSchema = require("xml-schema");
 ```

-Define the JavaScript schema for a ATOM feed:
+Define the JavaScript schemas for the ATOM feed:

 ```js
 var DATE = {